Remiremont: Within France

 In 1635, during the Thirty Years' War the town, where five-hundred Frenchmen were lodged, was stormed and plundered by Imperialist forces.
 The town was attacked by the French in 1638.
 However, under the guidance of the canonesses, the inhabitants managed to repel the siege.
 The town was later ruined by the earthquake of 1682.
 Along with the rest of Lorraine, it was annexed by France in 1766 (at which point the Abbey lost its status of Imperial Immediacy).
 The church properties in the town were suppressed during the French Revolution.

 Following the end of the Franco-Prussian War in 1871, a defensive fort was built above the town, named fort du Parmont.
 This fort fell into German hands on 18 June 1940 as part of the Second World War, and was later used until 1960 as a munitions store by the US Army.

+Population

+Its inhabitants are known as Romarimontains in French.